NoahTheDuke/lazytest/README.md

 5. Lazytest gathers all test vars from the required namespaces.
 It checks each var in each namespace against the following list of questions.
     1. Is the var defined with `defdescribe`?
 Call the `defdescribe`-constructed function and use it.
     2. Does the var point to a `suite`?
 Use it.
-    3. Does the var have `:test` metadata that is either a suite (`describe`) or a test case (`it`)?
-Create a new suite with `describe` and set the `:test` metadata as a child.
+    3. Does the var have `:lazytest/test` metadata that is either a suite (`describe`) or a test case (`it`)?
+Create a new suite with `describe` and set the `:lazytest/test` metadata as a child.
-    4. Does the var have `:test` metadata that is a function?
-Create a new suite with `describe`, create a new test case with `it`, and then set the docstring for the test case to `:test metadata`, and the body to calling the `:test` metadata function.
+    4. Does the var have `:lazytest/test` metadata that is a function?
+Create a new suite with `describe`, create a new test case with `it`, and then set the docstring for the test case to `:lazytest/test metadata`, and the body to calling the `:lazytest/test` metadata function.
 6. Lazytest groups each namespace into a `:lazytest/ns` suite, and then groups all of the namespace suites into a `:lazytest/run` suite.
 7. Lazytest does a depth-first walk of the run suite, filtering nses by `--namespace`, vars by `--var`, and all suites and test cases by `--include` or `--exclude` (with `:focus` being automatically included).
 These are prioritized as such:
     1. `--namespace` narrows all namespaces to those that exactly match.
 The namespaces of `--var` vars are included as well.
 If `--namespace` is not provided, all namespaces are selected.